 The monetization of the internet has been an influential force in our lives, allowing us to access knowledge, communicate with people, and shop.
 The commodification trend extends into online communities as well, where influencers have become considered commodities and are embraced by countless users.
 Consequently, online celebrities now take center stage when it comes to attention and popularity.

 Corporations and businesses are increasingly using the data of unsuspecting online communities to make a profit, an exploitative practice known as digital commodification.
-The commercialization of information enables a powerful authority to reap financial reward as opposed to an open-minded system that encourages free thought.
+The commercialization of information enables a powerful authority to reap financial rewards as opposed to an open-minded system that encourages free thought.
 The likes of Google, Facebook, Apple, Netflix, and Amazon appear to have somewhat monopolized the internet; thus intensifying and focusing commodification in online networks.

 6. Subcultures